instructor-adam/TechnicalInterviewPrep2020/README.md

    **Due 1/23.** Submit this as a gist to Elise.
 You don't have to submit a pull request for this.
 Don't bite off more than you can chew!
-    - the link to your questioni
+    - the link to your question
     - your program (if you have one)
     - a summary of your algorithm
     - your edge cases